We hope you love the books we recommend. OC may earn a share of sales from the links on this page.

-From entertaining to thought-provoking to downright hilarious, we hope one—or all—of these books will land on your reading list.
-Here's a round up of books written by ostomate authors that'll make you laugh, cry, or even change the way you think about your ostomy.
+From entertaining to thought-provoking to downright hilarious, we hope one — or all — of these books will land on your reading list.
+Here's a roundup of books written by authors who are ostomates.
+They might make you laugh, could make you cry, and may even change the way you think about your ostomy.

 I'd Like To Buy A Bowel, Please!